-Ancient rituals, rare rhinos and rugged ranges: welcome to Swaziland
+Ancient rituals, rare rhinos and rugged ranges: welcome to the Kingdom of Eswatini, the small but mighty country formerly known as Swaziland

 This tiny nation – landlocked to the north-east of South Africa – packs an assortment of adventures, landscapes and pre-colonial heritage into an area smaller than Wales.

 Swaziland has plenty to satisfy safari-goers too.
-Track down big game in the hot, dry lowveld or seek out birds in the rocky highveld.
+Track down big game in the hot, dry lowveld or seek out birds (the country has over 500 species) in the rocky highveld.
 Then begin your search for black and white rhino at the Mkhaya Game Reserve – the black rhino is nearing extinction, having long been hunted for its horns, but Swaziland is something of a refuge for this endangered species.